-When a property makes it through this process, an Awning Advisor will see the listing first and can provide local context and raise any additional issues or opportunities.
+When a property makes it through this process, an Awning agent will see the listing first and can provide local context and raise any additional issues or opportunities.

 But the thoroughness of trust and verification doesn’t stop there.

-When investors go through due diligence, an Awning advisor will help get inspectors, specialists, and contractors to provide a full assessment of the property and potential costs.
+When investors go through due diligence, an Awning agent will help get inspectors, specialists, and contractors to provide a full assessment of the property and potential costs.

 If investors choose not to self-manage, Awning works with a local property management company to get them to verify estimates of the repair costs and rental rates, so they can invest with confidence.